Cameron Cuffe: Career

 Cuffe appeared in the 2016 biographical film Florence Foster Jenkins and had a recurring role in the 2017 ITV drama series The Halcyon.
 After filming an episode of the 2017 ABC drama series Time After Time, Cuffe landed the lead role of Superman's grandfather Seg-El in the Syfy series Krypton, which premiered in March 2018.
+In 2022 Cuffe portrayed Patrick in Dolly Alderton's Everything I Know About Love for the BBC and Working Title as well as filming the 2024 adventure TV series Nautilus.
+In 2023 he returned to the stage in Dublin to play Brett in Nancy Harris's new play Somewhere Out There You at the Abbey Theatre.